My girls are now 20 and 15, and for every year I’ve been their mother I’ve been envious of them.

 It’s a bond that might not be all that different than the one I share with them, but here’s the thing that sets it apart: it’s extra.

-Thankfully, I had a mother who moved mountains to make sure my childhood wasn’t lacking — and for that I feel fortunate — but what I now realize I missed is simple: I missed a father.
+Of course, I had a mother who moved mountains to make sure my childhood wasn’t lacking — and for that I feel fortunate — but what I now realize I missed is simple, and it is enormous: I missed a father.

 Sure, I missed the father I had, but what I realize now is that I missed a father I never knew I could have had.